IIIF/training/iiif-online-workshop/day-three/digirati-editor/README.md

  * Here is a sample image at the [Yale Center for British Art](https://images.collections.yale.edu/iiif/2/ycba:9e08d901-a26b-4acb-a768-28f90a062adf/info.json)
  * Here's another sample image at [Wellcome](https://iiif.wellcomecollection.org/image/V0037482/info.json)
  * Here are some [book pages from Wellcome](https://digirati-co-uk.github.io/me-testing/03-image-services.html)

-## Use the Digirati Manifest Editor to create a manifest

-Navigate to the editor at https://manifest-editor.digirati.services/

 ## Steps to create your Manifest

 ### Step 1

-Click on the Create Empty Manifest option:
+Navigate to the editor at https://manifest-editor.digirati.services/ and click on the Create Empty Manifest option at the bottom of the page:

 ![Manifest Editor Splash Screen](imgs/splash.png)